Corporate Governance Statement

 Responsible and transparent corporate governance oriented to long-term value creation has high priority at Koenig & Bauer.
 We regard integrity and compliance as indispensable in business transactions.
 The Group-wide compliance management system protects employees and companies from breaches of laws or internal rules and simultaneously helps them to duly follow these laws and internal rules.

 The compliance management system reports to the Chief Executive Officer and is managed and implemented throughout the Group by the Group Compliance Officer.
 All Koenig & Bauer AG subsidiaries have designated contact persons to answer questions that employees may have on compliance or to communicate compliance-related matters.
 Compliance officers have been appointed at the segment level and compliance operatives named at the individual companies.
-In addition, managers with special responsibility for relevant matters, such as health and safety and environmental protection are appointed, overseeing their areas of responsibility independently and competently based on their specific expertise.
-Beyond their duties in implementing and monitoring standards, processes and reporting at the subsidiaries, the local compliance officers and operatives have a special function as a direct contact and advisor for local employees for compliance-related matters.
-Koenig & Bauer AG has also established a central export control unit as well as import and customs governance.
+In addition, managers with special responsibility for relevant matters (function officers), such as health and safety and environmental protection, are appointed, overseeing their areas of responsibility independently and competently on the basis of their specific expertise.
+Beyond their duties in implementing and monitoring standards, processes and reporting at the subsidiaries, the local compliance officers and operatives hold a special function as a direct contact and advisor for local employees for compliance-related matters.

-The Code of Conduct adopted by Koenig & Bauer AG’s Management Board forms the basis for the Group’s system of values.
+The Code of Conduct adopted by Koenig & Bauer AG’s Executive Board forms the basis for the Group’s system of values.
 Numerous Group guidelines have been issued on this basis, detailing the compliance organisation and requirements for processes.
 Guidelines, work instructions and processes are prepared as required and facilitate the application of the compliance requirements in day-to-day work.
 All relevant guidelines, forms and guidelines are made available to employees in a suitable manner, primarily via a central portal on the Koenig & Bauer intranet.

 At the same time, training and internal communications on the Group-wide Intranet promote broad-based awareness of compliance matters and encourage consistent observance of the applicable rules.
 Based on SuccessFactors, the “Koenig & Bauer Campus” training management system ensures the efficient and effective control of internally developed and externally sourced learning content across the Group based on employees’ areas of activity.
-Online training courses are supplemented by in-depth face-to-face sessions structured according to the needs of the specialist departments.
+Where necessary, online training courses are supplemented by in-depth face-to-face sessions structured according to the needs of the departments.
 Relevant and updated compliance information is regularly made available via the Intranet, the compliance officers at the subsidiaries or individual messages.

-In order to obtain swift and direct information on possible breaches of the law, rules and internal regulations, the Group-wide intranet-based whistle-blower system that had been established in 2017 was replaced by an internet-based whistle-blower platform in 2022, which enables employees, business partners and third parties to provide anonymous information on possible breaches of the law and compliance matters.
-The platform is not limited in terms of the nature of the violations and thus allows, for example, reports to be submitted on human-rights violations or environmental issues.
-Via an integrated chat function, it is also possible to stay in touch with anonymous whistle-blowers in order to update them on the status of their report or to request additional information.
+In order to obtain swift and direct information on possible breaches of the law, rules and internal regulations, an internet-based whistleblower platform has been implemented, allowing employees, business partners and third parties to submit reports – including anonymously – on possible breaches of the law and compliance matters.
+Via an integrated chat function, it is also possible to stay in touch with anonymous whistleblowers in order to update them on the status of their report or to request additional information.
 However, employees can still turn to the trusted internal third parties known to them at their companies, the central compliance organisation or management at any level.
-The whistle-blower system also provides an opportunity of highlighting human rights and environmental risks, as well as violations of human rights or environmental obligations arising from the economic activities of a company in its own area of business or of a direct supplier.

 Independent inspections by Internal Auditing or external auditors continuously monitor the effectiveness of the compliance management system.
 ISO 37001 certification of the compliance management system is also of particular relevance in this connection.
 The Supervisory Board’s Audit Committee is kept regularly informed at its meetings of any compliance incidents as well as the progress being made in this area.

-As the company’s governance body, the Management Board manages the company’s business and determines and implements its strategy in consultation with the Supervisory Board.
+As the company’s governance body, the Executive Board manages the company’s business and determines and implements its strategy in consultation with the Supervisory Board.
 In its work, it is committed to pursuing the company’s best interests and the principles of its business policy.
 The rules of procedure govern the adoption of resolutions.
-They also define such matters as acquisitions, investments and capital measures for which the Management Board requires the approval of the Supervisory Board.
-The Management Board informs the Supervisory Board regularly, promptly and comprehensively of all issues relevant to the company, such as planning, strategy implementation, current business performance and the financial, earnings and risk situation.
+They also define such matters as acquisitions, investments and capital measures for which the Executive Board requires the approval of the Supervisory Board.
+The Executive Board informs the Supervisory Board regularly, promptly and comprehensively of all issues relevant to the company, such as planning, strategy implementation, current business performance and the financial, earnings and risk situation.
 Any deviations are explained in detail.

 Details of the current composition of the Supervisory Board’s committees can be found on the company’s website.